courajs/mkchoice/README.md

   mkchoice prompts the user's tty to choose one of the given options, and outputs the chosen option.
 Pass - as one of the args to also read line-separated options from stdin.
 Arguments after -- are taken as literal options, not interpreted as flags.
+If you pass no arguments, mkchoice will read from stdin by default.

   Change the selected option with up/down or j/k, and confirm your selection with space or enter.